rilong3/Wellness-Website/README.md

 <h2> Every body deserves to live healthy!<h2>

 <h3> Welcome to Neovita Wellness.
-We are a healthy wellness company focused on lifestyle change through fitness and nutrition.
+We are a health & wellness company focused on lifestyle change through fitness and nutrition.
 We offer a personalized approach to nutrion (sustainable eating), fitness (functional movement), mindset shifting (goal setting), and athletic performance (speed/agility training).</h3>

+<h4> More Info</h4>

+<h5> Getting started </h5>